Settings

 ThousandEyes receives a notification from SNS.

-The AWS Tags Management tab lists your AWS tags.
-Select up to 5 AWS tags to use as filters in Cloud Insights Views.
+The Tags Management tab lists your cloud provider tags.
+Select up to 5 tags to use as filters in Cloud Insights > Views.

 The Integration Logs tab tracks the status of retrieving data via your cloud provider integration.
 Warnings and errors are logged every minute until the issue is no longer occurring.

-To troubleshoot a logged event, click on the > at the end of the row, on the left.
-This opens up the Log Details sidepanel where you can find more details about the error.
+To troubleshoot a logged event, click on the > at the end of the row.
+This opens up the Log Details side panel where you can find more details about the error.

-The Integration Policies tab allows you to choose the resource groups and regions you want Cloud Insights to collect inventory and flow logs for.
-Enabling a resource group determines which network-assets will be imported from AWS.
-By default, all network-elements are imported.
+The AWS Integration Policies tab allows you to choose the AWS resource groups and regions you want Cloud Insights to collect inventory and flow logs for.
+Enabling a resource group determines which network assets are imported from AWS.
+By default, all network elements are imported.

-To enable a resource group or region, click the Edit button in the upper right-hand corner and select the checkbox next the resource or region name.
-Unchecked items will be skipped.
+To enable or restrict a resource group or region, click the Edit button in the upper right-hand corner and select the checkbox next to the resource or region name.
+Unchecked items are skipped.

 Click Save Changes to save your changes.